-Credit ratings and abnormal investment behavior
+Credit ratings and quarterly investment spikes

-(First draft May 16 2024) [presentation slides]
+(First draft May 16 2024, last update April 28 2025) [presentation slides]

 More than a Letter: Evidence on the Determinants and Impact of Credit Rating Report Content

-(co-authored with Darren J. Kisgen, updated June 12 2024)
+(co-authored with Darren J. Kisgen, updated September 26 2024)

 We examine the variation in information contained in rating reports, distinct from the letter rating.
-Specifically, we examine the clarity, length, numerical content, uncertainty, and uniqueness of Moody’s rating reports.
+Specifically, we examine the clarity, length, numerical content, uncertainty, and uniqueness of rating reports.
 We first document that rating content matters.
 Stock market reactions to rating changes are significantly affected by rating content, and rating content predicts future rating changes.
 We next show that analyst fixed effects explain about 20% of content variation.
 Finally, we find that the information quality contained in rating reports significantly improves with increased litigation risk following the Dodd-Frank Act, especially for ratings that diverge from expectations.

 Shareholder-connected Director Appointments: Evidence from Cross-ownership